printers-for-people/catboat/docs/Config_Reference.md

 #   than the Z steppers then it enables "multi-mcu homing".
 This
 #   parameter must be provided.
 #deactivate_on_each_sample: True
-#   This determines if Klipper should execute deactivation gcode
+#   This determines if Kalico should execute deactivation gcode
 #   between each probe attempt when performing a multiple probe
 #   sequence.
 The default is True.
 #x_offset: 0.0